 Getting Around at Riverbanks Zoo

-Handheld maps are hard to come by, however, you can either download the map off of the zoo’s website before arriving or scan a code once you’re inside the zoo to help you get around.
+Handheld maps are hard to come by, however, you can either download the map from the zoo’s website before arriving or scan a code once you’re inside the zoo to help you get around.

 Riverbanks Zoo Packing Guide: Things to Bring